kabanero-io/kabanero-security/cli_backend_app/README.md

-# Welcome to the Kanbanero CLI backend app and related files.
+# Welcome to the Kabanero CLI backend app and related files.

 Having a recent Liberty build is recommended.
 19.0.0.3 is the minimum, (or maybe higher).